bitpantry/BitPantry.ProcessLock/README.md

 To create and manage Process Locks, inject the `IProcessLock` dependency.

 ```
     public interface IProcessLock
     {
         /// <summary>
         /// Attempts to create a process lock
         /// </summary>
         /// <param name="processName">The name of the process to lock</param>
-    /// <param name="lockDuration">The duration in minutes of the lock</param>
+        /// <param name="lockDuration">The duration in milliseconds of the lock</param>
-    /// <returns>True if the lock was successfully created, otherwise false</returns>
+        /// <returns>The lock token used for interacting with the lock later</returns>
         /// <remarks>The lock is considered expired after the lock duration has elapsed - renewing the lock resets the duration</remarks>
-    Task<bool> Create(string processName, int lockDuration);
+        Task<string> Create(string processName, int lockDuration);

         /// <summary>
         /// Releases a process lock
         /// </summary>
-    /// <param name="processName">The name of the process</param>
+        /// <param name="token">The lock token obtained when creating the lock</param>
         /// <returns>The asynchronous task</returns>
         /// <remarks>Function completes successfully even if process lock doesn't exist</remarks>
-    Task Release(string processName);
+        Task Release(string token);

         /// <summary>
         /// Renews a process lock for the given duration
         /// </summary>
-    /// <param name="processName">The name of the process</param>
+        /// <param name="token">The lock token obtained when creating the lock</param>
-    /// <param name="lockDuration">The duration in milliseconds to renew the lock for</param>
+        /// <param name="lockDuration">The duration in milliseconds to renew the lock for.
+Using any number less than or equal to 0 and the
+        /// current lock duration will be used</param>
-    /// <param name="minRenewalInterval">The number of milliseconds before the lock expires before it can be renewed - this prevents
+        /// <param name="minRenewDuration">The amount of time in milliseconds before the lock expires before it can be renewed in order to prevent
-    /// unnecessary updates to the locking mechanism while allowing Renew to be called frequently</param>
+        /// overaccessing the locking mechanism.
+Using any number less than or equal to 0 and now minimum renew duration will be applied.
+The
+        /// default is 5000 milliseconds
         /// <returns>Whether or not the lock was renewed</returns>
-    Task<bool> Renew(string processName, int lockDuration, int minRenewalInterval);
+        Task<bool> Renew(string token, int lockDuration = -1, int minRenewDuration = 5000);

+        /// <summary>
+        /// Checks to see if an active lock exists
+        /// </summary>
+        /// <param name="processName">The process name</param>
+        /// <returns>Whether or not an active lock exists for this process name</returns>
+        Task<bool> Exists(string processName);

+        /// <summary>
+        /// Creates a process lock scope
+        /// </summary>
+        /// <param name="processName">The name of the process to create the scope for</param>
+        /// <returns>A process lock scope</returns>
+        ProcessLockScope BeginScope(string processName);
     }
 ```

 For each of the three functions, there are only three unique parameters.